Mfuneko1/NextJsSite/README.md

-# Next-Js-Todo-List
+# NextJs Site
-- Creating a To-D- List using Next Js with TypeScript
+- Just fooling around with Next Js, we will see what comes out of it
+-